Marginal Gains In Business: 1% Improvements that boost profit, cash and headspace

 Final bit

-Most of what’s hurting you is already in front of you.
-You’re just tolerating it.
+Everyone wants the big move.
+Here's the uncomfortable truth: most of what's hurting you is already in front of you.
+You're just tolerating it.

-But it’s how businesses stop bleeding, start breathing, and actually become enjoyable to run again.
+Marginal gains is not sexy.
+But it's how businesses stop bleeding, start breathing, and actually become enjoyable to run again.

 If you could fix ONE small leak in your business this week, what would it be?
+I guarantee it's fixable.